Long gone are the days when I taught English to people who shared the same cultural background and spoke the same language.

-Flash forward 20 years, and my company, Language Online Services, provides language and cultural training in 16 languages.
-To build rapport with those whose culture is foreign to mine, I must devote considerable effort to understanding how we communicate.
-Transitioning from one small culture to many requires much more than teaching skills – I have become a language consultant.
+Flash forward 24 years, and my company, LOS, provides language and cultural training in 16 languages.
+To build rapport with those whose culture is foreign to mine, I devote considerable time and effort to understanding how we communicate.
+Transitioning from a single culture to many requires much more than teaching skills.
+I have, of necessity, become a language consultant and coach.

 Establishing a strong connection with a new student means taking nothing for granted.
 I study potential communication scenarios based on cultural background.
 How will the student react to my introductory email?
 What is the most effective way to discuss mutual expectations?
 When is the best moment to give constructive feedback?
 When is the best time to crack a joke?
 Only after navigating these issues and considering how cultural background unconsciously affects behavior and assumptions can I fully focus on what I already know how to do – teach the language.
 Erin Meyer, author of The Culture Map (2014), says, “. . . success in our ever more globalized and virtual world requires the skills to navigate through cultural differences and decode cultures foreign to your own.”